osu-uwrt/riptide_onboarding/src/riptide_turtle/README_py.md

 **Objective:**

-Create a ROS 2 node that continuously publishes `Twist` messages to control the turtle in the turtlesim simulation.
+Create a ROS 2 node that continuously publishes `Twist` messages to control the turtle in the *turtlesim* simulation.

 **Guided Implementation:**

 1. **Create a new Python script (`turtle_node.py`) in your ROS 2 package.**

    Below is the skeleton of your `TurtleNode` class, including the `main()` function and the `Twist` message.
-   - The skeleton is located in `src/turtle_node.py`
+   - The skeleton is located in `src/py/turtle_node.py`
    - The topic you will need to publish to is `/turtle1/cmd_vel`

    Your task is to implement the missing functionality: